ShcherbaDev/RPGinia/project-editor/README.md

 # rpginia-project-editor

-> RPGinia project editor for creating levels, languages and sprite sheets for RPGinia project.
+> RPGinia project editor for creating levels, languages and sprite sheets for your RPGinia application.

 #### Build Setup